artsmia/artstories.md/art/wisdom-king-of-awe-inspiring-power.md

 ## Restoration

 An inscription inside his head, on the back of the main face, indicates that restoration work was done in the Hōei era (1704–11).
 Parts of the arms and heads were probably also replaced at this time.
 The face on the left was kept in its original state.

+## Remarkable Realism

+The bull’s hocks, on the back of the leg, don’t touch the ground, realistically showing the moment he raises his haunches as he stands up and demonstrating the artist’s extraordinary attention to detail.

 ---